Fix "Avoid Chaining Critical Requests" in Lighthouse

 // async does not block during load, but it does block during execution

-// defer does not block both during load nor execution
+// defer does not block during loading or execution

-Code splitting and preloading: If the page does not allow JavaScript to load asynchronously, it might be a good idea to split JavaScript into multiple files.
-Place the part of the JavaScript that is critical during page load in a small file and preload this file.
-Place the non-critical javascript in another file and let it load and run deferred or async.
+Code splitting and preloading: If the page does not allow JavaScript to load asynchronously, split JavaScript into multiple files.
+Place the part that is critical during page load in a small file and preload it.
+Place the non-critical JavaScript in another file and let it load deferred or async.

-Compression : In addition, reduce the number of bytes by compressing Javascript via Gzip or Brotli.
+Compression: Reduce the number of bytes by compressing JavaScript via Gzip or Brotli.

-Web fonts are usually loaded last files in the critical request chain.
-This is because web fonts rely on discovery.
-They are only loaded when a browser finds out that they are needed.
-For this, a browser must first analyze the HTML and look up in the style sheet which font is used.
+Web fonts are usually the last files in the critical request chain.
+This is because web fonts rely on discovery: they are only loaded when a browser finds out that they are needed.
+For this, a browser must first analyze the HTML and look up in the stylesheet which font is used.

-Preloading : When you are sure that you are going to rely on a font, it is usually faster to preload this font.
-The font is then downloaded as early as possible, this minumizes the influence on the critical request chain.
-Preload a font by adding this code as early as possible in the head of the page
+Preloading: When you know that you are going to use a font, it is faster to preload this font.
+The font is then downloaded as early as possible, minimizing the influence on the critical request chain.
+Preload a font by adding this code as early as possible in the head of the page:

 <link rel="preload" href="font.woff2" as="font" type="font/woff2" crossorigin>

-- Use display = swap to avoid font from blocking the initial rendering
+• Use font-display: swap to avoid fonts from blocking the initial rendering.

-Images that appear in the visible viewport during page load can also be given a high priority and can interfear with the critical path.
-When you are sure that an image will always appear in the visible part of the website, it can be useful to preload this image as well.
+Images that appear in the visible viewport during page load can also be given high priority and can interfere with the critical path.
+When you are sure that an image will always appear in the visible part of the website, preload this image.
+Add fetchpriority="high" to tell the browser it is the most important image on the page:

 <link rel="preload" as="image" href="important-image.webp">

-For All images that are not immediately visible, err on the side of caution and lazy load these images.
-Use loading = "lazy" to delay loading the image until just before the image becomes visible.
+For all images that are not immediately visible, lazy load these images.
+Use loading="lazy" to delay loading the image until just before it becomes visible:

 <img loading="lazy" src="lazy-image.webp" width="20" height="20" alt="...">

-Ajax requests are allways assinged a high priorit.
-Therefore, preferably postpone Ajax requests until the page has finished rendering.
-Wait until the page has sent the "load" event.
+AJAX requests are always assigned a high priority.
+Therefore, postpone AJAX requests until the page has finished rendering.
+Wait until the page has sent the "load" event:

 window.addEventListener('load', (event)=>{